 What They Require

 An employee verification request does follow a standard format with requests for basic information, such as dates of employment and job titles.
 However, this does not mean you can give all this information.
-Be careful, as every state has its own laws limiting what information you can give on these requests.
+Be careful, as every state has its own employment verification laws limiting what information you can give on these requests.
 It is best to answer these requests quickly to help everyone get the information they need.

-These are just the basics of employment verification laws.
+These are just the basics of employment verification requirements.
 Knowing just this information will not fully tell you how to navigate every request.
 However, you should have an understanding of your options and what you can do.